Thursday, June 25, 2009

 Reflections on The Shack

-Well, I have finally finished reading "The Shack" by William P. Young.
+Well, I have finally finished reading "The Shack .
 I could take the rest of this post discussing the theological genius or heresy one might believe exists in this story, however this would not do justice to the creative wonder Young has pieced together.
 This book took me quite some time to read, simply because I got bored about a third of the way into it and put it down.
 Although, after many people coming up to me and asking my thoughts on the book, I decided to pick it back up and finish it.
 I am truly grateful for those questioning people for getting me to finish this book.

 Tuesday, April 7, 2009